Sage-Bionetworks/jccli/README.md

 the unit test suite (in `unit_tests/`) on every pull request and push, and to run the integration test suite (in `integration_tests/`) only on a push.

+##### Docker

+Certain integration tests require the use of [Docker](https://www.docker.com/) to simulate JumpCloud systems.
+Make sure that [Docker is installed](https://docs.docker.com/get-docker/) and that the Docker daemon is running in order to execute these tests.

 ### GitHub

 Contributors are requested to use the following process (in the examples, we'll suppose that a user named `john-smith`